 Need to Know

 Students receive credit from their high school and college credit from Kirkwood.
-The high school district pays the college tuition.
+College tuition is paid by the high school district.

 The grade earned in this course is reflected on the student’s official college transcript.
 Students not planning to attend Kirkwood after high school graduation should plan to include this transcript as part of the application process to other colleges or universities. www.kirkwood.edu/transcript

 As part of earning college credit for this academy, students must complete an online application to Kirkwood Community College to create the official student record.

 How to Get Started